Mexico is, hands down, one of our favorite countries to backpack in. How can we be so confident?

-It's easy: when a destination is not only incredibly fun to travel in but also doesn't break the bank, it's impossible not to want to go back again and again.
+It's easy: when a destination is not only incredibly fun to travel to but also doesn't break the bank, it's impossible not to want to go back again and again.

 Here's why Mexico is the ultimate budget backpacking destination.

-In Mexico, budget backpacking is not only incredibly exciting, but it's also straightforward to do–and depending on how strict of a budget you are on, you may barely need to pinch your pennies at all.
+In Mexico, budget backpacking is incredibly exciting and straightforward–and depending on how strict of a budget you are on, you may barely need to pinch your pennies.

-First class buses cost about $1/hour to ride, and that includes not only a reasonable seat and air-conditioning but sometimes wifi!
+First-class buses cost about $1/hour to ride, including a reasonable seat and air-conditioning, and sometimes Wi-Fi!

-You will never run out of things to do.
+2. You'll never run out of things to do

-Mexico's backpacking hot spots are full of any excursion you can think of: whether you want to go horseback riding, to explore ruins, to try your hand at whitewater rafting, to hike, to tour a mezcal factory (complete with tastings, of course), learn to surf, go scuba diving, or just about any other adventure activity you can think of, Mexico has you covered.
+Mexico's backpacking hot spots are full of any excursion you can think of: whether you want to go horseback riding, explore ruins, try your hand at whitewater rafting, hike, tour a tequila factory (complete with tastings, of course), learn to surf, go scuba diving in cenotes, or just about any other adventure activity you can think of, Mexico has you covered.

-In most destinations (away from spots like the ritzy Riviera Maya), these tours are incredibly affordable.
+In most destinations (away from spots like the luxurious Riviera Maya), these tours are incredibly affordable.

-A simple afternoon of horseback riding for 3 hours ran $10/person–you can't beat that!
+A simple afternoon of horseback riding for three hours ran $10/person–you can't beat that!

-While backpacking Mexico on a budget, ADO buses will become your best friend: they're comfortable, inexpensive, and run just about everywhere.
+While backpacking Mexico on a budget, ADO buses will become your best friend: they're comfortable, inexpensive, and run everywhere.